JeremieV/feed/README.md

 ## Changelog (most recent first)

+- 2024-10-19 feat: paginated feed items
+- 2024-10-19 feat: many UI changes and prototyped certain features
 - 2024-10-13 feat: added tweet previews
+- add the created_at and updated_at for all database tables
 - 2024-10-12 feat: added feed search functionality
 - 2024-10-12 fix: topics only show on landing page
 - 2024-10-11 fix: sidebar now grows to screen height on mobile